 The cost of travel to an IME day is split between the diocese and your training parish.
-You should complete the claim form for half the mileage from the diocese when you attend an IME Day.
-The dates for the Archdeaconry Days and Diocesan Clergy Days are listed on the timetable for information, all travel costs incurred for these two events are payable by the parish.
+You should complete the form 'Claim for Travelling Expenses to and from IME Events' claiming half your mileage from the diocese.
+Please claim the rest from your parish.
+All other expenses for other events you may attend are covered by your parish.